• Skip to primary navigation

 • Lemon - add 1 tablespoon of freshly grated lemon rind to the creamed mixture, before adding flour.

-• Almond - omit vanilla essence and replace with almond extract.
+• Almond - omit vanilla extract and replace with almond extract.

-• Coconut - omit vanilla essence and replace with coconut extract.
+• Coconut - omit vanilla extract and replace with coconut extract.

 • Cocoa - reduce the flour by 50 grams and add 50 grams of cocoa powder.
 Sift the cocoa powder with flour before adding into the creamed cookie dough.